MikeAustin71/numberstrops/README.md

       - [Currency Symbol](#currency-symbol)
       - [Numeric Separators](#numeric-separators)

-## Open Source License
+## Free - Open Source License

-Copyright 2019 Mike Rapp.
+Copyright 2020 Mike Rapp.
 All rights reserved.

 Use of this source code is governed by the (open-source) MIT-style license which can be found in the LICENSE file located in this directory.